DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Star Model**:
     - Not an official model, but name refers to using asterisks (stars) to dictate whether a person at a specific level of confidentiality is allowed to write data to a lower level of confidentiality
     - Also determines whether a person can read or write to a higher or lower level of confidentiality
+- **Access Control Matrix**:
+    - An access control matrix assembles ACLs from multiple objects into a single table.
+    - The rows of that table are the ACEs of a subject across those objects, thus a capabilities list.

 [3.3](#3.3) Select controls based upon systems security requirements (OSG-9 Chpt 8)